Gregory-Eales/TicTacToe-Logistic-Classification/README.md

 # TicTacToe-A-Logistic-Regression-Approach
-using logistic regression to classify the winner of end stage tic tac toe games
+using a logistic neural network to classify the winner of end stage tic tac toe games